Natooz/MidiTok/docs/train.rst

 Another key difference with BPE is on the training procedure: WordPiece starts by computing all the pairs in the data, and then counts their frequencies.
 It will learn long words first, and splitting them in multiple subtokens when they do not exist in the vocabulary.

 As a result, WordPiece features a ``max_input_chars_per_word`` attribute limiting the length of the "words", base tokens successions in MidiTok's case, it can process.
 Token successions with a length exceeding this parameter will be replaced by a ``unk_token`` token (MidiTok uses the padding token by default).
-You can set the ``max_input_chars_per_word`` in the keyword arguments of the :py:func:`miditok.MIDITokenizer.train` method, but the highest this parameter is, the slower the encoding-decoding will be.
+You can set the ``max_input_chars_per_word`` in the keyword arguments of the :py:func:`miditok.MusicTokenizer.train` method, but the highest this parameter is, the slower the encoding-decoding will be.
 The number of base tokens for a music file is likely to go in the tens of thousands.
 As a result, **WordPiece should exclusively be used while splitting the token ids per bars or beats** in order to make sure that the lengths of the token successions remain below this limit.

 Splitting the ids